tonypony220/webserv/README.md

 Behavior of POST method is similar to PUT as it allows to upload files without mime-type headers.

 ### Run server:
-from root of project.
+From root of project run:
 ``` shell
 make
 ./webserv conf
 ```
+conf is path to config file
 ## Config params:

+if param is occured more then one time, than will be used lower one.

+it's possible to define locations with same routes, it's not defined which one would be used.

-`server name` - name of host as in nginx
+`server name` - name of host as in nginx. default is first occured.

 `listen` - listening ports

 `client_max_body_size` - size in bytes

-`root` - directory to search in for route of server or location
+`root` - directory to search in for route of server or location.
+Root in location has more priority.

 `location` - match of URI part after server_name and port